manpagez: man pages & more

 get_wstr, getn_wstr, wget_wstr, wgetn_wstr, mvget_wstr, mvgetn_wstr,

-mvwget_wstr, mvwgetn_wstr - get an array of wide characters from a curses
+mvwget_wstr, mvwgetn_wstr - get a wide-character string from a curses

 terminal keyboard